unthingable/monster-jam/docs/README.md

 Support for Native Instruments Maschine JAM.

-This only works on Mac and Windows.
+This only works on Mac and Windows (because it needs NI drivers for the Jam controller).

 # Installation